xye7ei/gllc/README.md

 Result : (<recognized-part>, <residual-part>)
 ```

-and each parser, as a function, accepts some input and yield a *sequence* of such results, i.e.
+and each parser, as a function, accepts some input and yields a *sequence* of such results, i.e.

 ``` haskell
 Parser : <input> -> Seq Result